martaboteller/MyFirstApp/README.md

 Several ImageViews have been added together with an app Icon.

-Special attention has been paid to the display's adaptation depending on several resolutions (mdpi, hdpi, xhdpi, xxhdpi, xxxhdpi).
+Particular emphasis has been maid to the display's adaptation depending on several resolutions (mdpi, hdpi, xhdpi, xxhdpi, xxxhdpi).

 &nbsp;